andremacola/onyx-theme/README.md

 Onyx Theme is a starter kit for for assistance in developing themes in Wordpress.
 It can be considered a kind of framework.

-This theme is inpired by [Sage](https://github.com/roots/sage/) and [Themosis](https://www.themosis.com/) but ligther because we do not need thousands of dependencies to develop a wordpress theme.
+This theme is inpired by [Sage](https://github.com/roots/sage/) and [Themosis](https://www.themosis.com/) but ligther because we do not need thousands of dependencies to develop a WordPress theme.

 <!-- Better used with [Onyx Starter Kit](https://github.com/andremacola/wp-onyx-starter) (members only) -->